Brief History of the Benefits and Hardships of Real Estate Investing

 Management and Maintenance

 After you purchase shares of stock, you can set your hold, stop, or sell order and let the algorithm do the rest of the work for you.
 When you purchase a property, you will need to manage and keep the property maintained.
-Also, leases have to be drawn up, lawyers have to be consulted, outside developers and crews have to be coordinated with the maintenance done on the property.
+Also, leases have to be drawn up, injury attorney have to be consulted, outside developers and crews have to be coordinated with the maintenance done on the property.
 There is a significant number of hands-on work that has to be done.

 Delegated Property Management